-Log Reader Log Server Agent Advantages Simple to configure Performance The Log Server only uses ONE Standalone configuration instance of the native database log Each replication connects directly reader to query for data changes - to the source database and does regardless of the number of rep- not rely on other components - lications and groups.
-The Log Server which at times may be stopped or queries the database for all changes in error or in any other state. in a data source at the same time and then stores them in intermediate log files.
-The replications and groups

-L mediate log files (very efficient.)
-Less physical log file retention required re l l l l l l l l l l l l l l l l l l l ti c a e Because the Log Server runs continuously in the background, it can capture data changes more rapidly, and it stays running independently even when Syniti DR goes down.
-It requires the database to retain physical log files for shorter periods. ■ Query performance decreases as the number of replications or groups increases because each replication or group requires Syniti DR to create a reader thread to query the database for changes.
-For example, if a data source has 2 single replications and 10 group replications, Syniti DR would need to create 12 threads to query the database for data changes. ■ As performance decreases, the database has to retain physical log files longer until all changes are returned to Syniti DR. ■ If Syniti DR goes off line, the database also has to retain physical log files until Syniti DR restarts and queries all the Additional file management: an extra application, the Log Server Folder, and Log Files Folder.
-However, the application management tasks are not complex.
+Log Reader Log Server Agent Advantages Simple to configure Performance Standalone configuration The Log Server only uses ONE instance of the native database log Each replication connects dir- reader to query for data changes - ectly to the source database and regardless of the number of rep- does not rely on other com- lications and groups.
+The Log ponents - which at times may be Server queries the database for all stopped or in error or in any other changes in a data source at the state. same time and then stores them in intermediate log files.
+The replications and groups then read changes from the intermediate log files (very efficient.)
+Less physical log file retention required Because the Log Server runs continuously in the background, it can capture data changes more rapidly, and it stays running independently even when Syniti DR goes down.
+It requires the database to retain physical log files for shorter periods.
+Disadvantages Query performance decreases as the number of replications or groups increases because each rep- lication or group requires Syn- iti DR to create a reader thread to query the database for changes.
+For example, if a data source has 2 single rep- lications and 10 group rep- lications, Syniti DR would need to create 12 threads to query the database for data changes.
+As performance decreases, the database has to retain physical log files longer until all changes are returned to Additional file management: an extra application, the Log Server Folder, and Log Files Folder.
+However, the application man- agement tasks are not complex.